 Can this problem be dealt with?
 Some cities try to release softening agents into water pipes in order to minimize the problems that hard water causes for its citizens.
 Softeners help remove the minerals that cause you to break out.
 However, these agents do not deal with the potential acidic pH of the tap water you are using, which could result from the particular pipes through which it flows.
 Softeners also do not reconcile with potential germs that may be floating in the water, which perhaps happened to be too minuscule or not harmful enough to be detected by cleansing agents.

 How can you know if you are dealing with hard water?
 Check your faucets – if they sport a light-colored, crusty material called limescale, then your sink or shower may be plagued by hard water.

-Don’t worry – there are various way in which you can help your complexion battle hard tap water.
+Don’t worry – there are various ways in which you can help your complexion battle hard tap water.
 Check out the tips below for some simple solutions that could help significantly improve your skin.

 The easiest way to ensure that the tap water you are consuming and using to cleanse your face is good enough is to simply boil it before usage.
 No, we don’t mean boiling water before you take a bath.
 Even if the tap water in your city is hard and acidic, you can still safely shower with it.
 After all, the skin on your body is tougher than you think and hard water is nothing that a few layers of lotion can’t deal with.
 Unfortunately, your facial skin presents a different story.